Chrau language: Prâng

-Sounds and phonology
+Phonology

 In Chrau there is only one main syllable that is stressed and may sometimes contain unstressed syllables that are considered presyllables.
 Usually the nouns, verbs, adjectives and such are either monosyllabic or disyllabic.
 While other parts such as connectives and verbal auxiliaries take are monosyllabic.

 Presyllables in Chrau consist of a single initial consonant followed by a single neutral vowel while the main syllable has up to three consonants following a complex vowel in the end.

 This results in a nasally sounding consonant followed by voiced stops or voiceless stops.
 A voiced stop is seen as a stop in the consonant which has more to do with the throat and vibrations in the vocal cords rather than an actual stop in speech.

 Chrau is seen to be spoken in pitches much higher due to the nasal sounds as well as at a quicker pace because of the voiceless stops as well as the stressed and unstressed syllables.